-All calls received by DCAS are subject to the public records laws, and are subject to public inspection.
+All calls received by Douglas County Animal Services are subject to the open records law, and are subject to public inspection.
 There are exceptions, such as information identifying juveniles, medical information, and information about ongoing criminal investigations in which a violator has not been charged with the crime.
-We will not give information over the telephone or in the field except in barking dog cases.
-In barking dog cased the Douglas County Ordinance requires us to provide a complainants name and address to the animal owner/keeper, See Barking Dog Reporting.
-Anyone wanting information can go to the Douglas County Sheriff Department and file a request for release of records and information will then be released in accordance with Colorado Revised Statues.
+We will not give information over the telephone or in the field except in barking dog cases where a written warning is being issued to a dog owner.
+In barking dog cases. the County Resolution requires us to provide the complainants name and address to the animal owner/keeper, see Barking Dog Reporting below.
+Anyone desiring to obtain information can go to the Douglas County Sheriff Department and file a request for release of records.
+Information will then be released in accordance with Colorado Revised Statues.

 Why do you take complaints from people who remain anonymous?

 We cannot force people to provide personal information when they call, although we always request it and having it helps us to provide better service.
 However, there are circumstances that sometimes warrant anonymous calls.
 Fear of reprisal and not wanting to have confrontations with the owners are the main reasons people give for remaining anonymous.